Cucumber-Diseases/cucumber-diseases-java/README.md

 6. After the installation is done, you can open files via the Java Project explorer, edit the code, and select _Run Tests_ on either the test folder or the _RunAllCucumberTests_ class file.

-## Refactoring Exercises
+## 📝 Refactoring Exercises

-The code contains multiple Cucumber smells.
+The code in the `main` branch contains multiple Cucumber smells.
+The smells can be removed by a variety of refactoring exercises.
 It's recommended to follow the suggested order.
-Each smell and exercise is described in a seperate assingment.
+You'll find all exercise section in our [Code Smells Documentation]((https://cucumber-diseases.github.io/exercise/).